rtgodwin/rtgodwin.github.io/_docs/session3.md

 - In an upper room, a closet in pretty good condition.
 As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ## Basement
-- Zombie.
-Two graves, Lif and Falenas.
+- Two graves, Lif and Falenas.
+Dead for 6 months.

 ## Banshee
 - Attic room contains Banshee.
 She hired an assassin to kill Lif, who also killed her and robbed the place.
 - Warning message on door.
 Elven: Don't open.
 Banshee!
 (Lif wrote it).
+- Room is magically sealed.
+- There are two attic windows sealed up with boards (AC 10 - 6 HP each) that can flood the attic with sunlight - prevents Wail and takes Banshee to 29 HP.

 ## Lif